 Step 1.
 Download the D-Back Android software on your computer and install it.
 Launch the application, after installation is complete, to reach the main menu.

 Step 2.
-You’ll find two options on your screen.
+You’ll find three options on your screen.
 Select the Android Data Recovery.

 Step 3.
 On the next page, select your Android device model and name from the option list.
 Select the correct one and click Next.